Frequently Asked Questions

 What Backup and After-sales services are offered?

-Seebox has a 1 year guarantee.
-Because most Seebox users are children, the designers have made sure the Seebox is a very robust product.
+Seebox has a 1-year guarantee.
+Because many Seebox users are children, the designers have made sure the Seebox is a very robust product.
 If it breaks while still under warranty, it will be repaired or replaced.

 What happens if the device breaks?
 Can it be fixed?
 Must it be replaced?

-Yes, it can be fixed, but, like any other technology, it will sometimes have to be replaced.
+Yes, it can be fixed, but, like any other technology, it is sometimes more cost-effective to replace.

 What technical skills will be required from Supervisors?

 How many Seeboxes does an institution need?

 The answer to this question depends on how your setup works.
-If you want each learner to work and learn at their own pace, then you need a Seebox per child.
-Thus if there are 20 learners at a time, the school would need 20 Seeboxes, or else a good option would be to schedule learners in groups.
+If you want each learner to work at the same time, then you need a Seebox per child.
+Thus if there are 20 learners at a time, the institution would need 20 Seeboxes, or else a good option would be to schedule learners in sessions.

 Who can use the Seebox?